BrentSeidel/WeatherProject/README.md

 3. (optional) created a directory "Ada" for all the Ada stuff

 4. download the WeatherProject, BBS-Ada and BBS-BBB-Ada projects from GitHub.

+5. Build a case for the project and install the components.
+I am not a cabinet maker and my case is rather crude.
+I wouldn't necessarily recommend it to anyone.

+6. Wire everything up and use the test program to check that everything works.

+7. Using the test program, you can set the temperature, pressure, and humidity servos to known value.
+These can be used to mark your scale.

+8. Add the weather program to /etc/rc.local so that it will automatically start when the system boots up.

+9. Congratulations!
+You're finished.

+10. Going further.
+There are a number of things that you can do to extend this project in many ways.
+A couple of suggestions are logging the data for later review, or broadcasting the data over your local network for display on other systems.